-“This tax bill is an all-out assault on human rights – within the US and abroad,” said Niko Lusiani, CESR’s Director of Economic Policy, pointing to the fact that the Republican tax overhaul would also have serious international implications.
+“This tax bill is an all-out assault on human rights – within the US and abroad,” said Niko Lusiani, CESR’s Human Rights in Economic Policy Program Director, pointing to the fact that the Republican tax overhaul would also have serious international implications.

 As explained in CESR’s submission, the plan to move to a territorial tax system will give multinational companies increased opportunities to avoid taxes, while unleashing an ever faster “race to the bottom” in corporate tax rates across countries.
 As the United States was a premiere “on-shore” tax haven even before this new legislation, the coming boost in tax avoidance and the distortion toward lower rates will impose an even deeper material cost on poorer countries around the world, undercutting their redistributive capacities to reverse growing economic and gender inequalities and undermining their fiscal space to invest in services essential for people to enjoy their human rights.

 The Special Rapporteur will make his way across the United States this week exploring the range of human rights deprivations that those living in poverty experience in the world’s wealthiest economy.
 The U.S. is one of the few countries in the world, along with Saudi Arabia and South Sudan, which has not ratified the International Covenant on Economic, Social and Cultural Rights.
 However, it is party to other international human rights treaties which impose clear obligations on states to align tax and fiscal policy with human rights principles of equality, non-discrimination, transparency and accountability.

 Who pays for what public services, and who truly benefits, are fundamental questions at the heart of any effort to combat poverty and realize human rights.
 For this reason, CESR has urged the Special Rapporteur to address the fiscal foundations of human rights in the United States, and to call on the U.S. government to halt the redistribution of economic gains towards the wealthy few and ensure instead the resourcing of economic and social rights for all people, particularly those living in poverty.